VentuzTechnology/Ventuz.Extension.prerelease/README.md

 * a group is a selection (or a sub-enumeration), or
 * a group is a flags enumeration

-Ventuz can combine both technologies in a single enumeration (.net has the `[Flags]` attribute).
-This help to put as much information as possible into a single enumeration.
+Ventuz can combine both technologies in a single enumeration (.Net has the `[Flags]` attribute).
+This helps to put as much information as possible into a single enumeration.

 A group is defined by a mask.
 This mask is the unique identifier of a group.